ricomariani/CG-SQL-author/docs/user_guide/03_expressions_fundamentals.md

 end;
 ```

-So looking at that procedure we can see that it's reading sensitive data, so the
-result will have some sensitive columns in it.
+So looking at that procedure, we can see that it's reading sensitive data, so the result will have some sensitive columns in it.

- * the "id" is not sensitive (at least not in this example)
+* `id` is not sensitive (at least not in this example)
- * sens + 1 is sensitive, math on a sensitive field leaves it sensitive
+* `sens + 1` is sensitive, math on a sensitive field leaves it sensitive
- * name is sensitive, it began that way and is unchanged
+* `name` is sensitive, it began that way and is unchanged
- * 'x' is just a string literal, it's not sensitive
+* `x` is just a string literal, it's not sensitive
- * -sens is sensitive, that's more math
+* `-sens` is sensitive, that's more math
- * and the between expression is also sensitive
+* and the `between` expression is also sensitive

-Generally sensitivity is "radioactive" - anything it touches becomes sensitive.
+Generally, sensitivity is "radioactive" - anything it touches becomes sensitive.
-This is very important because even a simple looking expression like `sens IS
+This is very important because even a simple-looking expression like `sens IS NOT NULL`
-NOT NULL` must lead to a sensitive result or the whole process would be largely
+must lead to a sensitive result or the whole process would be largely
 useless.
 It has to be basically impossible to wash away sensitivity.

 These rules apply to normal expressions as well as expressions in the context of
 SQL.
 Accordingly:

 Sensitive variables can be declared: